mumbert/automatic-audio-captioning/README.md

 We have created different guides and scripts that helps to prepare install and lunch the DCASE Baseline into a GPU instance.

-For a step by step guide to create the environment, please check the following [Environment Setup](doc/README_baseline_setps.md).
+> For a step by step guide to create the environment, please check the following [Environment Setup](doc/README_baseline_setps.md).
+>
-Once we have the environment created please follow the next step by step guide: [Installing & deploying DCASE baseline Instructions](doc/README_baseline.md).
+> Once we have the environment created please follow the next step by step guide: [Installing & deploying DCASE baseline Instructions](doc/README_baseline.md).

+## Training Process

+Once the dataset is prepared, model training follows the standard PyTorch Lightning workflow:

+- **1.Initialize Components:**
+  - ***Callbacks*** – Custom functions for logging, model checkpointing, and early stopping.
+  - ***Tokenizer*** – Processes text input, converting words into token sequences suitable for the Transformer decoder.
+  - ***Datamodule*** – Manages dataset loading, batching, and preprocessing.
+  - ***Model*** – Defines the architecture, loss function, and optimization strategy.

+- **2.Train the Model:**
+  PyTorch Lightning simplifies training by handling multi-GPU training, logging, and validation.
+  The model is trained to minimize captioning loss, ensuring the generated text closely matches human-annotated captions.

+- **3.Evaluate the Model:**
+  After training, the model’s performance is assessed using aac-metrics, a package that computes SPIDEr-FL, METEOR, CIDEr, BLEU, and ROUGE scores.
+  The results are compared with official DCASE Challenge benchmarks to ensure consistency.

 ## Conclusions